miloszzzz/DbToTextlist/README.md

 DbToTextlist was created for Siemens PLC programmers to speed up making textlists of statuses defined in DB or graph sequence steps.
 It's especially handy with Proface GP-Pro EX textlists limited to 512 lines.

+If you work 100% in TIA Portal environment then check out <a href="https://github.com/miloszzzz/AddinDbToTextlist">AddinDbToTextlist</a>

 ## How to use

 1. Open DB with a lot of defined integer variables with start values or graph sequence instance